tars/tars/docs/en/tasks.md

 # Tasks

 Each task is a [commonJS-module](http://wiki.commonjs.org/wiki/Modules/1.1).
-All tasks are automatically included in gulpfile in the project root.
+All tasks are automatically included in gulpfile.
+You can create your own tasks in the user-tasks directory.
-Your own tasks you can create in the user-tasks directory.
-User-tasks will be included into gulpfile automatically too, but you have to write them into main-tasks, to use them.

 By default, there are in gulpfile.js only links to main tasks.
 For example, build is a link to main:build.
-So, you can override any task in TARS really easy.
+So, you can override any task in TARS quite easy.

 By default, there is already an example of task.
-Let us examine it in detail.
 Let's take a closer look.
 Generally, in TARS you can include any gulp-task.

 By default, each task requires a set of npm-modules and configs to work correctly: